 In terms of the Health Professions Act, practitioners will stay responsible for the payment of any outstanding annual fees to Council.

-The payment period has been extended until 30 September 2020.
+Practitioners are reminded to adhere to their HPCSA registration requirements which includes the timely payment of annual fees.
 Failure to pay by the due date will result in immediate suspension from the register.

 PERSAL deduction process

 HPCSA has put in place the following process for PERSAL deductions: